cockroachdb/docs/src/current/v23.2/change-data-capture-overview.md

 ## Stream row-level changes with changefeeds

 Changefeeds are customizable _jobs_ that track row-level changes and send data in realtime in a preferred format to your specified destination, known as a _sink_.
-Each version of a row emitted to the sink are subject to an at-least-once delivery guarantee and are ordered by timestamp.
+The first emission of a row's change event to the sink is subject to an at-least-once delivery guarantee and ordered by timestamp.

 CockroachDB has two implementations of changefeeds: